Although many coronavirus restrictions have eased guidance remains in place to help reduce the spread of COVID-19.

 Coming into close contact with other people

-While most legal restrictions on contact with others are no longer in place, we still urge caution and personal responsibility in situations involving physical contact with others.
+While there are no longer any legal restrictions on contact with others, we still advise caution and personal responsibility in situations involving physical contact with others.

-Aside from self-isolation rules as detailed above, there are currently regulations in place requiring a risk assessment where an indoor gathering of more than 15 people takes place.
-We would, however, continue to recommend that buyers take advantage of any opportunities to view homes remotely in the first instance before committing to view in person and then only to physically inspect properties they have strong interest in.
+We continue to recommend that buyers take advantage of any opportunities to view homes remotely in the first instance before committing to view in person and then only to physically inspect properties they have strong interest in.

 Tradespeople in the home